weihong-ou/bevel/docs/source/operations/update_running_core_yaml_peer.md

 Refer [this guide](./fabric_networkyaml.md) for details on editing the configuration file.

-While modifying the configuration file(`network.yaml`), the path to the custom Fabric CA Server configration, `configpath`, can be added under `network.organizations.services.peers` as follows
+While modifying the configuration file(`network.yaml`) the belwo defined can be added under `network.organizations.services.peers` as follows:
+- Where to initialize the core.yaml from `initialize_from`, i.e. global variables (`global_var`) or file (`file`)
+- Incase the aboe is `file`, specify if core.yaml contains tempalte vars or real values by a boolean flag, `tpl`, `true` for if tempalte vars exist
+- The path to the custom core.yaml configration as `configpath`, when initialize_from is `file` else the default template will be considered.
+Refer [this guide](./custom_core_yaml_peer.md) for details on editing the core.yaml file with template vars.

+**NOTE:** The template vars are the variables defined in the Helm value file for the corresponding Helm Chart

     network:
       channels: